zhangori000/verse-miner/README.md

 # Use this link: https://zhangori000.github.io/verse-miner/
-There is a bug that I haven't fixed yet.
-You must click the 'home' button in the Navigation bar or else the page will be blank
+There could be bugs that I haven't fixed yet.
+Click home button if you see a white screen

 # Getting Started with Create React App